suixinsuo/olympus-protocol/docs/GettingStarted.md

 > it("Shall be able to request and withdraw", async () =\> {

 In the next test, we are withdrawing twice.
-So the counter shall reduce and allow investment again.
+So the counter should be reduced and allow investment again.

 > it("Shall be able to invest", async () =\> {